MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 While PowerToys Awake can keep the computer awake indefinitely or temporarily, in its default state the displays connected to the machine will turn off, even though the computer won't go to sleep.
 If you need the displays to be available, use the **Keep screen on** switch, which will ensure that all monitors remain on.

-This feature only works if Awake is running in three of the two `Keep awake` state.
+This feature only works if Awake is running in one of the three `Keep awake` state.

 ## System tray